Marcelo0479/Marcelo0479/README.md

 ## Hi there 👋

-My name is Marcelo Rodrigues de Melo, and I am a ex-entrepreneur.
+My name is Marcelo Rodrigues de Melo, and I am a former entrepreneur.
 I had a small bussiness for 15 years, but the coronavirus crises took me off the market.
 So I decided to change and start to learn skills about IT.
 I started to studying this around second quarter of 2021.
 My best production is the following web app:

 ### Web App